 Nicole Curcio is a Magna Cum Laude graduate from LIU Post (formerly CW Post) with a B.F.A in Dance Studies and a minor in Journalism.
-While at Post, Nicole was the president of the Student Dance Association, News Editor for The Pioneer, and company member of the Post Concert Dance Company.
+While at Post, Nicole studied various movement studies, kinesiology, was the president of the Student Dance Association, News Editor for The Pioneer, and company member of the Post Concert Dance Company.
 PCDC gave her the opportunity to perform and choreograph for the company’s “Diversity” concerts as well as perform in the “Choreographer’s Showcase” at Symphony Space NYC for two consecutive years, where she worked in various styles with artists such as Michael Leon Thomas, Kim Dooley-Kittay, Darnetha M’Baye, Fritzlyn Hector, and Helen Meyers.
 In her final year at university, Nicole interned at WNET (PBS) while completing her rookie season as a Gotham City Cheerleader in support of the New York Giants.
 Her choreography was featured on 42nd Street in Manhattan Reparatory Theatre’s August, October, and February Events along with ACDA’s (American College Dance Association) informal concert of 2015.

 "The only person you should try to be better than is the person you were yesterday."